 The complete application consists of the following documents:

-- Childcare expense claim form (XLSX, 104 KB)(only to be completed if you are employed at UZH)
+- Expense claim form (XLSX, 104 KB)(only to be completed if you are employed at UZH)

 - Brief explanation of why childcare became necessary.